elimisteve/tent-python-xiaoping/README.md

 Testing requires a Tent entity under your control.
 It currently makes changes to that entity such as creating app and status posts.

 One place to create a Tent entity is [cupcake.io](https://cupcake.io/).
-After you have a Tent entity run:
+After you've done so run:

     $ pip install -r requirements.txt
     $ cp example_config.py config.py